k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 The ORDERS table is a parent table of the CONTRACT and ORDERS_SUMMARY tables:
 *	The CONTRACT table is linked to the ORDERS table via the CONTRACT_ID field.
 *	The ORDERS_SUMMARY table is linked to the ORDERS table via the ORDER_TYPE field.
-It is therefore recommended to create two indexes for the ORDERS table:
+It is therefore recommended to create 2 indexes for the ORDERS table:
-*	One for the CONTRACT_ID field.
+*	one for the CONTRACT_ID field, and
-*	One for the ORDER_TYPE field.
+*	one for the ORDER_TYPE field.

 <studio>